 This is a massive exhibition taking hours to see it thoroughly.
 I have only captured a small sampling of what can be seen and experienced here.
 Something to whet your appetite to visit it ‘up close and personal…’

-Below is the view from upstairs in the building looking southward at the docks toward city center of Belfast.
+Below is the view from upstairs in the building looking southward at the docks toward city centre of Belfast.

 We even got to play dress up in period clothing!
 That was fun!